kshitijl/wedding-website/index.md

 ##### Where to park
-Live Oak Community Center does not have onsite parking, so you will need to find street parking if you’re driving.
+Live Oak Community Center does not have onsite parking, so you will need to find street parking if you're driving.

 ##### What to bring
 Whatever you need for your show and tell!

 ##### Food
-We’ll provide a casual dinner (probably pizza) and nonalcoholic beverages (the venue is alcohol free).
+We'll provide a casual dinner (probably pizza) and nonalcoholic beverages (the venue is alcohol free).

 ##### Vibe
 Dressy casual.